akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 akka.cluster.sharding.passivate-idle-entity-after = off
 ```

+### waiting-for-state-timeout reduced to 2s

+This has been reduced to speed up ShardCoordinator initialization in smaller clusters.
+The read from ddata is a ReadMajority, for small clusters (< majority-min-cap) every node needs to respond
+so is more likely to timeout if there are nodes restarting i.e. when there is a rolling re-deploy happening.

 ## CoordinatedShutdown is run from ActorSystem.terminate

 No migration is needed but it is mentioned here because it is a change in behavior.